Araya

 • City Hall

 What is Singapore cuisine?
 That's a question chef-owner Han Li Guang – who quit his high-flying desk job in the banking industry to become a chef – has struggled to answer since he first launched Restaurant Labyrinth.
-Over the past year, he's been discovering more of what Singapore has to offer through its farm and local producers.
+Over the past few years, he's been discovering more of what Singapore has to offer through its farm and local producers.
 The result is a new menu comprised mostly of locally-sourced ingredients, like the Labyrinth rojak which comprises 12 different herbs from Edible Garden City tossed in with natural stingless bee honey and served with a cempedak and jackfruit sorbet.

 Advertising